 If you need technical assistance, contact Jeff Wilkinson, email@example.com.

 Who should be a digital tutor?

-We’re looking for students who are experienced at basic digital skills and mature and eager to help other students succeed.
+We’re looking for students who are experienced at basic digital skills, mature and eager to help other students succeed.
 You’ll need to be able to work at least three hours/week.
 You don’t have to be an expert at all of the digital technology, but you do need to have overall knowledge and love learning and growing your own skills.
-If that’s you, be sure to apply early.
-Applications will open soon for fall 2020.
+If that’s you, be sure to apply.

-On the simple, online application linked above, you’ll be asked to provide two of our faculty members who can serve as references for you.
-Tutoring positions are paid positions.
-In spring 2019, the position pays $14/hour.
+On the simple, online application linked here and above, you’ll be asked to provide two of our faculty members who can serve as references for you.
+Tutoring positions are paid positions, usually $14/hour.
+Tutors will work in-person and online.